-- School Day The school day schedule is 8:30 am until 3:30 pm (8:30-3:00 for pre-k class).
-Families choosing this option must drop off and pick up their child(ren) at the designated times. - Part time Part time options offer the same daily time schedule for the school day, but children come either 3 days per week (Monday, Wednesday, Friday) or 2 days per week (Tuesday/Thursday). - After Care Aftercare is available for all children at a monthly rate for families that need full time care or at a daily rate for families with a part time schedule or those that only need after care sporadically. children 3-5 years old.
+- School Day The school day schedule is 8:00 am until 3:30 pm (8:00-3:00 for pre-k class).
+Families choosing this option must drop off and pick up their child(ren) at the designated times. - Part time Part time options offer the same daily time schedule for the school day, but children come either 3 days per week (Monday, Wednesday, Friday) or 2 days per week (Tuesday/Thursday).